roccopaz/mission-control/README.md

 ## 🎯 Overview

-Mission Control is a single-page web dashboard built for **MODTECH Ventures** — the operational hub for monitoring a multi-agent AI system running on a Linux VPS.
+Mission Control is a single-page web dashboard built for myself.
+Ant operational hub for monitoring a multi-agent AI system running on a Linux VPS.
 It provides a centralized view of agent activity, project status, and key business metrics across all active operations.

 ---